 The total high-frequency formula for the absorption cross-section is decomposed as $\sigma_{hf}=\sigma_\mathrm{abs}^\mathrm{osc}+ \sigma_\mathrm{geo}$ \cite{decanini2010regge}, \cite{decanini2011universality}.
 In Fig.(\ref{fig:abs_np2}), we first show the absorption cross-section for the dilatonic black hole for several values of $q$, which was obtained numerically.
-Besides the oscillatory pattern, the cross-section decreases it amplitudes for small $\omega M$ as the parameter $q$ takes larger values; a similar effect is observed in the case of the Reissner-Nordstr\"om black hole \cite{crispino2009electromagnetic}.
-It can be seen that the contribution for each value of $q$ is different in the sense that the curves are shifted to the right.
+Besides the oscillatory pattern, the amplitudes of the cross-section decrease for small $\omega M$ as the parameter $q$ takes larger values.
+A similar effect is observed in the Reissner-Nordstr\"om case \cite{crispino2009electromagnetic}.
+For each value of $q$ the curves are shifted to the right.

 Fig.(\ref{fig:abs_np3}) shows the comparison among the absorption cross-section for Schwarzschild, RN, and dilatonic black holes.
-The absorption cross-section for Schwarzschild black hole exhibits the largest amplitude whereas the dilatonic black holes has the smallest one, even smaller than the Reissner-Nordstr\"om black hole.
+The absorption cross-section for Schwarzschild black hole exhibits the largest amplitude, whereas the dilatonic black hole has the smallest ones, even smaller than the Reissner-Nordstr\"om black hole.
 This difference becomes relevant for large $M\omega$.

-At this point we must evaluate how good the sinc approximation is in relation with the full numerical absorption cross section.
+At this point, we must evaluate how good the sinc approximation is regarding the full numerical absorption cross-section.
 Fig. (\ref{fig:sinc4}) displays both curves in terms of the decoupling parameter $\omega M$ for different values of $q$.
-The sinc approximation is in excellent agreement with the full numerical curve within the rage $2M\omega\geq 1 $, however, these curves can be distinguished for really small value of $\omega M$, showing some kind of overestimation.
-Apparently, the larger the value of $q$ is then the bigger is the difference between the full numerical curve and the sinc approximation.
+The sinc approximation is in excellent agreement with the full numerical curve within the range $2M\omega\geq 1 $; however, these curves can be distinguished for a minimum value of $\omega M$, showing some overestimation.
+The larger the value of $q$ is, the bigger the difference between the full numerical curve and the sinc approximation.